-For those who truly are not candidates, we offer alternatives such as implantable contact lenses (ICLs) and PRK which many patients find to be great alternatives, with some kind enough to write about their experiences with these other procedures.
+For those who truly are not candidates, we offer alternatives such as implantable contact lenses (ICLs) and PRK which many patients find to be great alternatives, with some kind enough to share their experiences with these other procedures.

 LASIK is very safe, and in fact, is actually safer than contacts in a number of ways.
 In our recent 1800 patient study comparing patients wearing contacts to patients that had LASIK, patients wearing contacts were more than twice as likely to have incidences of corneal infection, corneal ulcers, and corneal abrasions.

 Numerous clinical studies have shown that the risk of serious complications from LASIK is low.
-In our recent 1800 patient study, only 1% of patients thought that they were worse off after LASIK compared to contacts when asked three years following surgery.
+In that same 1800 patient study, only 1% of patients thought that they were worse off after LASIK compared to contacts when asked three years following surgery.
 In the rare cases when LASIK does not work for someone, reverting to wearing glasses or contacts can usually correct the issue.

-No. With over 30 million people treated worldwide, there have been no reports of blindness as a direct result of a LASIK procedure.
+No. With over 40 million people treated worldwide since 1991, there have been no reports of blindness as a direct result of a LASIK procedure.

-For those who had LASIK to replace wearing glasses, a higher proportion reported having some level of dryness in the first year after year after surgery compared to before surgery.
+For those who had LASIK to replace wearing glasses, a higher proportion reported having some level of dryness in the first year after surgery compared to before surgery.
 While this proportion improved in years 2 and 3, it did not reach the pre-LASIK level.
-This was consistent with many of the glasses wears actually being unable to wear contacts comfortably.
+This was consistent with many of the glasses wearers actually being unable to wear contacts comfortably.

 In thousands of cases, we have actually never met anyone who likes the idea of having their eye operated on; however, all of them have done fine with LASIK.
 The actual LASIK procedure takes only a few minutes at most, so it is over quite quickly.
 Additionally, our expert staff will keep you relaxed and comfortable throughout the procedure and your eyes will be numbed with drops.